lowagner/pynances/README.md

 + q(uit) - quits.

-General user interface:

-When you first enter pynances.py, you can go through the Category list by using arrow up/down keys, or by hitting k,j keys.
-Press tab to switch to the Account list, which you can navigate similarly.

 Editing files
 -------------

 In pynances.py, the screen needs to be wide enough for the edit window to appear, so you may need to resize your window to edit files.
-But to quickly edit bills, you get to the command line and type "e bills".
+But to quickly edit bills, you get to the pynances command line and type "e bills".

 Next you will notice that
 curses editing makes you want to curse!
-I have added some useful commands in edit mode at the bottom of the edit window, but not all of these work on Mac (I have found that C-o does not work there).
+I have listed some useful commands in edit mode at the bottom of the edit window, but not all of these work on Mac (I have found that C-o does not work there).
 Also on Mac you need to use C-h to backspace and delete characters.